 Simple Justice says the skydiving outfit doesn’t have the money to appeal to the Supremes.
 Still, we could imagine them reversing, perhaps invoking the principle of e pluribus loquitur.
 (NB: for every canon of statutory construction, there’s always one that says the opposite).
 Justice Thomas would write a concurrence saying there was no such thing as sexual orientation in 1789, and the three ladies from New York would issue a ringing defense of equality and social justice.

-But we think the real problem with the Second Circuit’s decision is that Zarda wasn’t “discharged because of a homophobic customer.”
+The real problem with the Second Circuit’s decision is that Zarda wasn’t “discharged because of a homophobic customer.”
 He was fired because a woman customer complained that he’d touched her inappropriately and that he’d tried to excuse this by saying, “Don’t worry, I’m gay.”

 In other words, he was fired for allegedly being a jerk, a category not protected under Title VII.